spuzi/machine_learning_training/developing_llm_applications_with_langchain/retrieval_augmented_generation/Rag storage and retrieval using Vector Databases.md

 ![](Pasted%20image%2020240727070059.png)

-When making the decision on which solution to use, consider whether an open source solution is required, which may be the case if high customizability is required.
+When **making the decision on which solution to use**, **consider whether an open source solution is required**, which may be the case **if high customizability is required**.

 Also, consider whether the data can be stored on off-premises on third party services (not all cases will permit this).

-The amount of storage and latency of retrieving results is also a key consideration.
+**The amount of storage and latency of retrieving results is also a key consideration.**

-Sometimes a lightweight in-memory database will be sufficient, but others will require something more powerful.
+**Sometimes a lightweight in-memory database will be sufficient**, but others will require something more powerful.

 Fort this part, we'll be using "ChromaDB" because it is a lightweight and quick to set up.